Classic Knit Look Beanie Crochet Pattern

 The Classic Knit Look Beanie is a timeless crochet hat pattern perfect for everyone!
 And it is worked entirely in one of my favourite crochet stitches!

-Today I am combining one of my favourite stitches with one of my favourite things to make: Slip stitches and crochet beanies!
+Today I am combining one of my favourite stitches with one of my favourite things to make: Slip stitches and crochet hats!

 A crochet beanie that looks and feels like it is knit!